Schuetz Log Cabin

 The Schuetz Log Cabin, near Dalton, Nebraska, is a historic log cabin that was listed on the National Register of Historic Places in 2011.

+History

 It was built sometime between 1900 and 1920 and was deemed significant in the local area "for architecture as an excellent example of log construction in Morrill County, Nebraska."
 As of its NRHP nomination date in 2011, the cabin was in "fair" condition and "its core character defining features" were being revealed in rehabilitation in progress.

 It was built on the homestead of Louie Schuetz, who claimed 160 acre of land under the Homestead Act in 1890, after finding the site while hunting.
 Its attraction was that it had water.
 His property grew to 880 acre and his wife, Margaret Jane Hughes, had 160 acres more.
 After they married in 1891, they built and lived in, in succession, a sod house, then a native stone house, then the surviving log cabin, and later a frame house.